AndreaDiotallevi/andreadiotallevi.com/src/posts/how-to-format-a-well-formed-response-to-a-graphql-request/how-to-format-a-well-formed-response-to-a-graphql-request.md

 > "If the `data` entry in the response is present (including if it is the value `null`), the `errors` entry in the response may contain any errors that occurred during execution.
 If errors occurred during execution, it should contain those errors." -->

-> "Every error must contain an entry with the key `message` with a string description of the error intended for the developer **as a guide** to understand and correct the error."
+> Every error must contain an entry with the key `message` with a string description of the error intended for the developer **as a guide** to understand and correct the error.

-> "If an error can be associated to a particular point in the requested GraphQL document, it should contain an entry with the key `locations` with a **list** of locations, where each location is a **map** with the keys `line` and `column`, both positive numbers starting from `1` which **describe the beginning of an associated syntax element**."
+> If an error can be associated to a particular point in the requested GraphQL document, it should contain an entry with the key `locations` with a **list** of locations, where each location is a **map** with the keys `line` and `column`, both positive numbers starting from `1` which **describe the beginning of an associated syntax element**.

-> "If an error can be associated to a particular field in the GraphQL result, it must contain an entry with the key `path` that details the path of the **response field which experienced the error**.
-This allows clients to identify whether a `null` result is intentional or caused by a runtime error."
+> If an error can be associated to a particular field in the GraphQL result, it must contain an entry with the key `path` that details the path of the **response field which experienced the error**.
+This allows clients to identify whether a `null` result is intentional or caused by a runtime error.

-> "This field should be a list of path segments **starting at the root of the response** and ending with the field associated with the error.
-Path segments that represent fields should be strings, and path segments that represent list indices should be 0‐indexed integers."
+> This field should be a list of path segments **starting at the root of the response** and ending with the field associated with the error.
+Path segments that represent fields should be strings, and path segments that represent list indices should be 0‐indexed integers.

 For example, if fetching one of the todos' names fails in the following query: